Chaoses-Ib/IbInputSimulator/README.md

 - [Logitech G HUB new](https://www.logitechg.com/innovation/g-hub.html)

   No Logitech hardware required.
 Works with new versions of the G HUB.
+Mouse input stops working after the first reboot following the installation of the G HUB.
+To restore mouse functionality, you may need to reinstall the software.

   e.g. `IbSendInit("LogitechGHubNew")`